bugzilla/bugzilla/docs/en/rst/administering/parameters.rst

     RADIUS server.
 If unspecified, 127.0.0.1 will be used.

 RADIUS_email_suffix
-    Bugzilla needs an e-mail address for each user account.
+    Bugzilla needs an email address for each user account.
-    Therefore, it needs to determine the e-mail address corresponding to a RADIUS user.
+    Therefore, it needs to determine the email address corresponding to a RADIUS user.
-    Bugzilla offers only a simple way to do this: it can concatenate a suffix to the RADIUS user name to convert it into an e-mail address.
+    Bugzilla offers only a simple way to do this: it can concatenate a suffix to the RADIUS user name to convert it into an email address.
     You can specify this suffix in the RADIUS_email_suffix parameter.
     If this simple solution does not work for you, you'll